 Nursing badges are made for students in suite 147, building 3 of the Cocoa campus Monday through Thursday between 8:00am and 5:00pm and on Fridays between 8:00am and 11:30am (please note, UCF Cocoa campus is closed on Fridays each summer semester).
 There is a $10 charge for Nursing badges due at the time of purchase (not included in student fees).

-Effective Fall 2011 semester, there is a $20 plus tax charge for an annual parking decal for all students.
+Effective July 1, 2014, there is a $40 plus tax charge for an annual parking decal for all students.
 New decals must be purchased at the beginning of the fall semester every year.

-UCF STUDENTS MUST HAVE A BCC STUDENT DECAL ON ANY VEHICLE PARKED ON ANY BCC CAMPUS- UCF PARKING DECALS PURCHASED AT THE UCF ORLANDO CAMPUS ARE NOT VALID ON ANY BCC CAMPUS.
-FAILURE TO HAVE A VALID BCC PARKING DECAL WILL RESULT IN A TICKET WITH AN ASSOCIATED FINE.
+UCF STUDENTS MUST HAVE A EFSC STUDENT DECAL ON ANY VEHICLE PARKED ON ANY EFSC CAMPUS- UCF PARKING DECALS PURCHASED AT THE UCF ORLANDO CAMPUS ARE NOT VALID ON ANY EFSC CAMPUS.
+FAILURE TO HAVE A VALID EFSC PARKING DECAL WILL RESULT IN A TICKET WITH AN ASSOCIATED FINE.

-Here is more information about purchasing a BCC parking decal, including where to go to purchase a decal and where to place the decal on your vehicle.
+For more information on purchasing a EFSC parking decal, including where to go to purchase a decal and where to place the decal on your vehicle.
+Parking Decal link.

 Any UCF student wishing to pay tuition and fees can come to the computer lab in room 187, building 3 of the Cocoa campus Monday through Thursday between 8:00am and 6:00pm and on Fridays between 8:00am and 12:00pm (please note, UCF Cocoa campus is closed on Fridays each summer semester).